 "A cynic is a man who, when he smells flowers, looks around for a coffin."The exact opposite of the Wide-Eyed Idealist.
 A Grumpy Bear is grim and gritty, ready to do the most unspeakable deeds to win.
 Yet he's living in a world of rainbows and fluffy bunnies!
 This character is a Wrong Genre Savvy cynic living in an ideal Happily Ever After setting; the Grumpy Bear lives in a rose-colored world, is constantly frowning and is wearing Jade-Colored Glasses.
 Those who are known for being grumpy are usually known for being either The Stoic or the Ice Queen at times.
 Can be treated as a Butt Monkey — and the audience is primed to laugh rather than worry about their misfortunes.
 Often an Ineffectual Loner to boot.
 Unlike his polar opposite (who will inevitably die or get its ideals smashed and be rendered a hollow shell of its former self), the Grumpy Bear will at least get through a cynical story in one piece.
 He will either learn An Aesop about The Power of Friendship and The Power of Love and live — well, Happily Ever After, or at least be left alone, its grumpiness being mainly used for comedy.
 A Grumpy Bear who works with the other characters despite his skepticism is a Sour Supporter.
 This trope is a specific type of Anti-Hero and Unsympathetic Comedy Protagonist.
 Has a tendency to be blinded by his cynicism in more realistic works.
-Compare The Eeyore, who's miserable rather than grumpy.
+Compare The Eeyore, who's pessimistic and depressed rather than grumpy.

 open/close all folders